guillaume-chevalier/LSTM-Human-Activity-Recognition/README.md

 ## Conclusion

-Outstandingly, **the accuracy is of 91%**!
+Outstandingly, **the final accuracy is of 91%**!
+And it can peak to values such as 92.73%, at some moments of luck during the training, depending on how the neural network's weights got initialized at the start of the training, randomly.

 This means that the neural networks is almost always able to correctly identify the movement type!
 Remember, the phone is attached on the waist and each series to classify has just a 128 sample window of two internal sensors (a.k.a.
 2.56 seconds at 50 FPS), so those predictions are extremely accurate.

-I specially did not expect such good results for guessing between "WALKING" "WALKING_UPSTAIRS" and "WALKING_DOWNSTAIRS" as a cellphone.
-Thought, it is still possible to see a little cluster on the matrix between those 3 classes.
+I specially did not expect such good results for guessing between "SITTING" and "STANDING".
+Those are seemingly almost the same thing from the point of view of a device placed at waist level according to how the dataset was gathered.
+Thought, it is still possible to see a little cluster on the matrix between those classes, which drifts away from the identity.
 This is great.

-It is also possible to see that it was hard to do the difference between "SITTING" and "STANDING".
-Those are seemingly almost the same thing from the point of view of a device placed on the belly, according to how the dataset was gathered.
+It is also possible to see that there was a slight difficulty in doing the difference between "WALKING", "WALKING_UPSTAIRS" and "WALKING_DOWNSTAIRS".
+Obviously, those activities are quite similar in terms of movements.

 I also tried my code without the gyroscope, using only the two 3D accelerometer's features (and not changing the training hyperparameters), and got an accuracy of 87%.
+In general, gyroscopes consumes more power than accelerometers, so it is preferable to turn them off.

 ## Improvements

-In [another repo of mine](https://github.com/guillaume-chevalier/HAR-stacked-residual-bidir-LSTMs), the accuracy is pushed up to 94% using a special deep bidirectional architecture, and this architecture is tested on another dataset.
-If you want to learn more about deep learning, I have built a list of ressources that I found to be useful [here](https://github.com/guillaume-chevalier/awesome-deep-learning-resources).
+In [another open-source repository of mine](https://github.com/guillaume-chevalier/HAR-stacked-residual-bidir-LSTMs), the accuracy is pushed up to 94% using a special deep LSTM architecture which combines the concepts of bidirectional RNNs, residual connections and stacked cells.
+This architecture is also tested on another similar activity dataset.
+It resembles to the architecture used in "[Google’s Neural Machine Translation System: Bridging the Gap between Human and Machine Translation](https://arxiv.org/pdf/1609.08144.pdf)" without an attention mechanism and with just the encoder part - still as a "many to one" architecture which is adapted to the Human Activity Recognition (HAR) problem.

+If you want to learn more about deep learning, I have also built a list of the learning ressources for deep learning which have revealed to be the most useful to me [here](https://github.com/guillaume-chevalier/awesome-deep-learning-resources).
+You could as well learn to [learn to learn by gradient descent by gradient descent](https://arxiv.org/pdf/1606.04474.pdf) (not for the faint of heart).
+Ok, I pushed the joke deep enough...

 ## References